pfeerick/edgetx/Frequently-Asked-Questions.md

 **Will I still be able to use OpenTX Companion to manage my models with EdgeTX?**

 Yes, you will still be able to manage your models with OpenTX Companion.
 The new EdgeTX flasher will only be for downloading the firmware and flashing your radio. _**Please note- OpenTX Companion is currently NOT compatible with EdgeTX - we are working on that.
-If you decide to test EdgeTX right now, you will not be able to import your existing models and will have to create them new in EdgeTX.**_
+However, you can import and convert your existing models to use with EdgeTX.
+See the [installation instructions](https://github.com/EdgeTX/edgetx.github.io/wiki/How-to-install-EdgeTX--(pre-release)-for-the-first-time) for more information.**_

 **What radio-transmitters will be supported?**
 * X9Lite